Prerequisites

 identifying_information | array | An array of objects describing the individual’s identification documents (e.g., passport, national ID). |

-documents | array | An array of objects referencing uploaded documents for various purposes (e.g., proof of address). |
+documents | array | An array of objects referencing uploaded documents for various purposes (e.g., selfie video for verification). |

 address field in the customer creation object, the fields required are:| Parameter | Type | Description |